flatiron-labs/book-club/the-art-of-agile-development/chapter-5-thinking.md

 #### Pairing Stations
 * Lots of room for two people/computers.
 * __Splurge__ on large monitors.

-* __Rishi Note__: At my last job we had a plethora of wireless trackpads and keyboards so two people could control the computer in casenp we wanted to switch off.
+__Rishi Note__: At my last job we had a plethora of wireless trackpads and keyboards so two people could control the computer in case we wanted to switch off.

 #### Challenges
 * Comfort: Stay comfy y'all, and if you love coffee/garlic, have some gum on hand.